 Proof.
 Suppose that $\triangle ABC$ has the same orientation as f(ABC).
-Take a point D on the same side of the line AB as C. Then $\triangle ABD$ has the same orientation as f(ABD).
+Take a point D on the same side of the line AB as C. Then $\triangle ABD$ has the same orientation as f(ABD) (indeed, otherwise the segment f(CD) does intersect the segment f(AB) while AB and CD are disjoint; this would violate that f is a bijection).
 Hence, given the points A, B, Definition 1.5 does not depend on the choice of C.